 Please keep in mind that this is a historical record of past course equivalences.
 There is no guarantee that the same courses will be offered in the future, or that they will be offered during the term in which you are abroad.

-Choose United Kingdom in from the “Country” pull down menu, then hit “Search”*
+- Choose United Kingdom in from the “Country” pull down menu, then hit “Search”*

-Select “Univ of Stirling” by clicking the link.
+- Select “Univ of Stirling” by clicking the link.

-There are a few different ways to search for course equivalencies:
+- There are a few ways to search for course equivalencies:

-Search the first 300: To see the first 300, simply hit the “Search” button without putting in a subject.
+- Search the first 300: To see the first 300, simply hit the “Search” button without putting in a subject.
 The first 300 courses, in alphabetical order by the U of Stirling “School Subject” (e.g. ACC for accounting or BIO for biology) will appear.
 However, more than 300 courses have been evaluated for Stirling.
 As such you cannot see all Stirling courses by searching in this way.

-Search by U of Stirling “School Subject”: For example, if you only want to see courses designated as biology by U of Stirling, input “BIO” in the search function, which is the biology subject code at U of Stirling.
+- Search by U of Stirling “School Subject”: For example, if you only want to see courses designated as biology by U of Stirling, input “BIO” in the search function, which is the biology subject code at U of Stirling.
 To find the Stirling subject codes, look at the course catalogue.
-You will need to select the subject to find the subject code
+You will need to select the subject to find the subject code.

-Search by course: If you want to see if a particular U of Stirling course has an established UWEC equivalency, you can enter the U of Stirling subject code and course number (e.g. ACC9A1) in the “Search”.
+- Search by course: If you want to see if a particular U of Stirling course has an established UWEC equivalency, you can enter the U of Stirling subject code and course number (e.g. ACC9A1) in the “Search”.
 Some courses may not have an established equivalency.
 An official equivalency can be established for the course after you are accepted to the program.

-This program fulfills the complete Foreign Culture requirement upon successful completion.
-Please email Degree Review at email@example.com after completion of the program to update your degree audit.
+For students in catalog years through 2015-2016, this program fulfills the Foreign Culture requirement upon successful program completion.
+The requirement is not automatically applied: please email Degree Review at email@example.com after completion of the program to update your degree audit.
 (Students earning a B.A., B.F.A. or B.M degree in the College of Arts & Sciences cannot use study abroad to fulfill their foreign language/foreign culture requirement.
 See the university catalog for details.)